jakseg/Data-Science-Music-Project/README.md

 date = [2013, 1, 26]
 ```

-### Step 3: Restructure scraped dictonary (saved in txt file) into dataframe saved as csv
+### Step 3: Restructure scraped dictionary (saved in txt file) into dataframe saved as csv

-To make the following steps easier we restructure a scraped dictonary, which includes the Top 100 songs each week of one chart
+To make the following steps easier we restructure a scraped dictionary, which includes the Top 100 songs each week of one chart
-into  a dataframe. \
+into  a dataframe.

 To do that run
 ```bash
      transformToDataSet.py
 ```
-The resulting dataframe includes the following attributes:
+The resulting dataframe includes the following attributes: \\
-     - year
+     - year \\
-     - month
+     - month \\
-     - date
+     - date \\
-     - rank
+     - rank \\
-     - artist
+     - artist \\
-     - song
+     - song \\

 ### Step 4: Calculate the yearly/ monthly charts